fusedio/fused-docs/README.md

 This deploys to [fusedio.github.io/fused-docs](https://fusedio.github.io/fused-docs/) which is a "staging" site.

+NOTE: For GitHub pages set `baseUrl: '/fused-docs/'` in `docusaurus.config.ts`.

 ```
 npx docusaurus deploy
 ```

 ### b) To "production"

+NOTE: For prod set `baseUrl: '/'` in `docusaurus.config.ts`.

 The "production" site is [docs.fused.io](https://docs.fused.io/), and the deploy workflow runs with GitHub Actions on merges to main.